 AIMS develops and hosts the Azure Agent in a full SaaS way.
-So to configure the Azure Agent in the AIMS Platform you need to provide information on how to connect to where the Azure Subscription with resources to be monitored are hosted, the way to do this in Azure is by using the Azure AD and create an Application which will have the required access to the Resources.
-The following steps describe how this can be achieved:
+So to configure the Azure Agent in the AIMS Platform you need to provide information on how to connect to where the Azure Subscription with resources to be monitored are hosted, the way to do this in Azure is by using the Azure AD and create an Application which will have the required access to the Resources you want to monitor.

 1. Login to the AIMS Environment where you want to configure the Azure Agent and navigate to the settings/Agents.